Anthropic

 Business Model

 Anthropic generates revenue through both usage-based APIs and subscription-based access to its Claude models.
-According to internal estimates shared with CNBC, API sales accounted for the vast majority of the company’s revenue in 2024: 60–75% from third-party API integrations, 10–25% from direct API customers, 5% from chatbot subscriptions, and 2% from professional services.
+According to internal estimates, API sales accounted for the vast majority of the company's revenue in 2024: 60–75% from third-party API integrations, 10–25% from direct API customers, 5% from chatbot subscriptions, and 2% from professional services.

-Free: Access to Claude via web and mobile, with support for image and document queries using Claude 3.5 Sonnet.
+• Free: Access to Claude via web and mobile, with support for image and document queries using Claude Sonnet 4.

-Pro ($20/month or $17/month annually): Adds higher usage limits, Projects functionality, and access to Claude 3 Opus and Haiku.
+• Pro ($20/month or $17/month annually): Adds 5x higher usage limits, Projects functionality, and access to Claude Opus 4.1 and other advanced models.

 Source: Anthropic

 For teams, Anthropic introduced a Team Plan in May 2024, priced at $25–30/user/month.
 It includes admin controls, usage consolidation, and shared Claude access, making it suitable for organizations deploying AI broadly across departments.
-Custom Enterprise Plans and Education Plans are also available for higher-volume clients.
+Custom Enterprise Plans are available for higher-volume clients, with reported pricing of $60 per seat for a minimum of 70 users and a 12-month contract, resulting in a minimal Enterprise plan cost of approximately $50K annually.

 Traction